 In July 2023, the Committee reviewed the composition of the Peer Group, resulting in no changes.
-As of July 2023, Kontoor's revenues ranked between the Peer Group 25th percentile and 50th percentile, and Kontoor's market cap ranked between the Peer Group 50th percentile.
+As of July 2023, Kontoor's revenues ranked between the Peer Group 25th percentile and 50th percentile, and Kontoor's market cap ranked between the Peer Group 50th percentile and 75th percentile.